asispts/oxford-blue/README.md

 > `oxford-blue` is created mainly with `PHP` and frontend languages in mind.
-> Feel free to send a feedback when it looks ugly in your preferred languages.
+> Feel free to send feedback when it looks ugly in your preferred languages.

 ## Installation
 Launch VS Code Quick Open (`Ctrl+P`), paste the following command, and press enter.